PiwikPRO/PPMS-PublicDocs/other/skip_link_tracking.rst

 .. versionadded:: 14.0

-Skip link tracking with `data-disable-delay` attribute
+Skip link tracking with a data-disable-delay attribute
 ======================================================

 Introduction